WSU-kduncan/cs4900-api-karto/API Definitions.md

 ### Maintenance

-- Get all maintenances
+- GET all maintenances
-- Get all maintenances by car
+- GET all maintenances by car
-- Get maintenance by Id
+- GET maintenance by Id
+- POST maintenance
-- Post maintenance
+- GET all maintenance types

 ### Car